microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 # Application Insights Profiler for Asp.Net core on Linux App Services

+## Blocking issue

+There is a recent backend change that prevents the profile trace from showing up.
+It impacts .NET Core apps that uses Application Insights SDK 2.8 and above.
+Please see the details of the issue [#68](https://github.com/microsoft/ApplicationInsights-Profiler-AspNetCore/issues/68) for a temperory workaround.

 ## Announcement

 * Profiler 2.0.0-beta4 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.0.0-beta4).
 Read [What's new](./docs/WhatIsNew2_0.md) and [Migrate to Application Insights Profiler 2.0](./docs/MigrateTo2_0.md).
 Follow the example of [quick start](./examples/QuickStart3_0/Readme.md) if you are building a new app service.